tildearrow/furnace/doc/1-intro/glossary.md

 **wavetable** (2): an ordered group of wavetables(1) used in sequence within a single instrument.

-**.zsm**: a VGM-like file meant specifically for the Commander X16 computer.
+**.zsm**: ZSound Music. a VGM-like file meant specifically for the Commander X16 computer.